Ryka Aoki’s Light from Uncommon Stars

 Raybearer

 Raybearer by Jordan Ifueko is such a good book.
 Really.
-Go out and get it if you haven't read it yet.
-(From the library works--that's what I did.)
+Go out and get it if you haven’t read it yet.
+(From the library works–that’s what I did.)
 The book is about Tarisai, who is beautiful, intelligent, talented, strong, and immune to fire.
-She can also read (or steal) memories…
+She can also read (or steal) memories when she touches a person […]

 Jade City